graalvm/vscode-extensions/graalvm/index.md

 > Note: Do not click the **Start Debugging** action to start a project.
 The Tracing agent is not compatible with the debugger agent and running such a configuration will fail.

 4. Specify the output directory for configuration files to be generated.
 During the execution, the agent interfaces with a JVM to intercept all calls that look up classes, methods, fields, resources, or request proxy accesses.
-The agent generates configuration files containing all intercepted dynamic accesses and will store them the output directory you specify.
-When starting the project, VS Code asks to select the desired location.
+The agent generates configuration files containing all intercepted dynamic accesses and and stores them in the output directory you specify.
+When you start the project, VS Code asks you to select the desired location.
 The following choices are available:
   * `META-INF/native-image` - the default location in project sources to store the configuration files
   * `/tmp` - the configuration files will be stored to the `/tmp/native-image` directory
-  * Custom directory - the configuration files will be stored to the provided custom directory
+  * Custom directory - the configuration files will be stored in the custom directory you specify
 5. Generate load to the running process to invoke more code and generate the best configuration.
 6. Once all possible execution paths have been executed, terminate the process.
 At this point the Tracing agent dumps the collected configuration to the selected output directory.
 7. Go to **Terminal**, and open **New Terminal**.
 To build a native executable from a Java class file in the current working directory, use the following command: